ANALYSIS-Out of fashion: Gucci faces daunting task to replace top designer

 FURRY LOAFERS

-Michele, 49, reinvigorated the brand with his eccentric, gender-fluid styles popular with younger shoppers.
+Michele, who turned 50 on Friday, reinvigorated the brand with his eccentric, gender-fluid styles popular with younger shoppers.

 Early hits were fur-lined loafers, embellished with the label's signature horse bit, that fetched over $1,000 and the Dionysus handbag, with a chain strap and double tiger heads, starting at around $900 for mini sizes.